 When life takes you to a place as unique and magnificent as Amadiya in Iraq, you might just need to pinch yourself and check it’s all real.
 It was.
 After getting an Iraqi Kurdistan visa on arrival at Erbil airport and touring the northern part of the country, it was time to check out Iraq’s mountains (Iraqis call the whole thing Iraq, Kurds call their region Kurdistan).

-Yes folks – Iraq is beautiful.
+Yes folks – Iraq is beautiful and Amadiya is a shining example of it.
 You can travel through roads that take you past immense and immaculate mountain ranges without an army patrol in sight.
-And shock horror – it’s safe as houses.
+And also – it’s very friendly and safe as houses.

 Where is Amadiya?